 All in all, the total cost for DIY treatments is generally between £50 – £130.

 You should expect to pay between £500 – £1000 for professional help to eliminate woodworm from your property.

 Naturally, the price varies widely depending upon the extent of the infestation, the type/number of treatments required and the size of your home.
-A professional survey will be able to tell you the extent of the damage you’re dealing with - this usually costs between £80 - £200.
+A professional survey can tell you the extent of the damage you’re dealing with – this usually costs between £80 – £200.

-If you need professional help to deal with woodworm, we recommend you check out Rated People to find highly-rated services in your area.
+If you need professional help, we recommend checking out Rated People to find highly-rated woodworm services in your local area.

-As we have seen, the cost of woodworm treatment heavily depends upon the type of woodworm beetle present in your property and the extent of the infestation.
+As we have seen, the cost of woodworm treatment heavily depends on the type of woodworm beetle present on your property and the infestation’s extent.

 In some cases, minor woodworm infestations in furniture can be treated yourself using insecticide solutions.
 However, if the issue is more widespread, affects structural timbers or involves the dreaded House Longhorn Beetle – professional help will be required to get the situation under control.

 Dealing with woodworm is stressful enough as it is, without the hassle of finding the best control service to deal with the problem.
 So, if you need professional help, check out Rated People to easily find highly-rated services near you.